MatthewDaws/CPP_Learning/prime_sieve/readme.md

   - Sometimes 16k is the quickest
   - Often 256k is faster than 64 or 128k (or 512k)

 So I can only assume this is some sort of memory contention / cache issue I don't fully understand.
+Indeed, running two copies of the single-threaded code produces a similar slowdown, so I suspect I'm just pushing the main memory too hard.

 # File list #